aaronsaray/aaronsaray.com/_posts/2007-04-04-how-to-make-a-great-myspace-layout.markdown

 layout: post
 title: How to make a Great MySpace Layout
 tags:
-- CSS
+- css
 - html
-- myspace
-- PHP
+- php
-- misc web design
+- misc-web
 ---
 In this posting, I'm going to share the steps to making a slimmed down, cleaner, nicer layout for MySpace to help showcase your personal interests, your band, or your business.